joshsprague/nodetron/README.md

 #Nodetron

-**Warning: this project is under heavy development and is still in its initial prototyping stage**
+**This project is under heavy development.
+Its API is subject to major, breaking changes.**

 A peer-to-peer, nearly-serverless, rich-client web app library using HTML5, WebRTC, WebWorkers, and IndexedDB.